liza-tennant/liza-tennant.github.io/_publications/2021-01-11-Twitter-NLP.md

 date: 2021-01-11
 venue: 'PsyArXiv Preprint.'
 paperurl: 'https://psyarxiv.com/v6qx5/'
 citation: '<ins>Karmannaya, E.</ins>, & de-Wit, L. (2021, January 11).
-The Grammar of Politics, through the lens of Surveys and Web-based Social Network methods. <i> PsyArXiv </i>.'
+"The Grammar of Politics, through the lens of Surveys and Web-based Social Network methods." <i> PsyArXiv </i>.'
 ---
 This paper is a pre-print of my MPhil research work, where I tested a hypothesis about Noun use by political Conservatives by analysing Language and Social Network data from Twitter, and contrasting this with findings from my two more traditional survey studies.